danburton720/golang-rest-api/README.md

 * passwords stored as plaintext (need to hash before storing)
 * use more "bad request" responses rather than fatal errors
 * custom errors to be implemented better in general
+* object ids from mongo should be returned with collection representations